PixsysBE/Pixsys.Library.Media.ImageManager/README.md

 Then you can apply multiple manipulations (such as `resize`,`crop`,`Sepia`,...) and/or save the output.

-If you specify a profile name in the `SaveAsync` method, it will create resized images in the 'profile name' folder.
+If you specify a profile name in the `SaveImageAsync` method, it will create resized images in the 'profile name' folder.

 #### 2.2.1 Example